Trahloc/Misc/zeroth_law_pkg/frameworks/python/ZerothLawAIFramework.py313.md

 1.  **Test-Driven Development (TDD) First**: **Require** all production code to be driven by tests.
 Follow the strict **Red-Green-Refactor** cycle: write a failing test (Red), write the minimum code to pass the test (Green), then improve the code while keeping tests green (Refactor).
 This ensures inherent testability, verifiable correctness, and drives emergent design.
 (Enforced via `pytest` results and coverage checks by ZLT).
 2.  **Data-Driven Testing (DDT) Efficiency**: **Require** leveraging DDT techniques, primarily using `pytest.mark.parametrize`, when testing the same logic path against multiple input/output variations.
 Separate test data from test logic for clarity and maintainability, especially for complex inputs (see Section [4.2](#42-data-driven-testing-ddt-practices)).
 This complements TDD by efficiently handling variations.
 (Verification relies on test structure analysis, potentially a future ZLT feature).
 3.  **Single Responsibility & Clear API Boundaries**: Keep components focused on one reason to change, making them easier to test and reason about via TDD/DDT.
 Expose minimal necessary interfaces via `__init__.py` (managed by `autoinit` if desired).
 Isolation simplifies AI reasoning and independent refinement.
 (Partially assessed via complexity/size metrics).
+This principle is reinforced by the practice of defaulting to private naming (`_` prefix) for functions/methods, requiring justification for public exposure (see Section [4.5](#45-code-quality)).
 4.  **First Principles Simplicity**: Solve problems directly with minimal complexity, driven by the need to pass the current test. **Prefer** clear Python 3.13+ features over intricate abstractions.
 Minimalism reduces error surface and boosts AI refactoring confidence within the TDD cycle.
 (Assessed via complexity/size metrics).
 5.  **Minimize Backslash Escape Fragility**: **Strongly prefer** methods that avoid complex backslash (`\\`) escaping, especially when dealing with text parsing (e.g., command-line help output) or regular expressions that need to pass through the AI-Tool-File-Python toolchain.
 Backslashes are highly prone to misinterpretation or corruption at various layers (AI generation, tool application, shell interaction, file encoding, Python string literals, regex engine parsing). **Favor** procedural parsing (string methods, loops, conditional logic based on indentation or simple markers) over intricate regex patterns requiring heavy escaping.
 While standard escapes like `\\n` or `\\t` are acceptable, avoid relying on complex sequences (e.g., excessive escaping of regex metacharacters) where simpler, more direct parsing logic can achieve the same result.
 (Verification via code review and analysis of parsing logic complexity, potentially a future ZLT check).
 6.  **Leverage Existing Libraries (Configured Enforcement & No Reinvention)**: